lbormann/darts-caller/README.md

 *`-DLL / --downloads_limit`*

-If you want to limit downloads-count, you can set it to x most recent.
+If you want to limit download-count, you can set it to x most recent.
 By default this is '0' (no limitation).

 *`-DLLA / --downloads_language`*

-If you want to filter downloads to a specific language.
-'0' means no filtering.
+If you want to filter downloads for a specific language.
+'0' means no language-filtering.
 By default this is '1' (english).

+*`-DLN / --downloads_name`*

+If you want to filter downloads to a specific voice-pack-name. '' means no name-filtering.
+By default this is ''.

 *`-BLP / --blacklist_path`*